thehackingsage/hackpi/README.md

 25. Press Enter and Wait for Finish the Installation..

-#### It'll Update Your Kali Linux, Start Up The XFCE Desktop Environment, Configure Auto Root Login and Configure VNC Autorun on Startup..
+#### It'll Update Your Kali Linux/ParrotSecOS, Start Up The XFCE Desktop Environment, Configure Auto Root Login and Configure VNC Autorun on Startup..

 #### In The Middle of Installation It'll Ask You for VNC Password, you can type whatever password you want, then it'll ask for Enter A View-Only Password?(y/n) : Type ```n``` and Hit Enter..

 26. Once the Installation process complete. restart the raspberry pi by typing : ```reboot```